Important Things to Consider When Planning for Retirement

 When you think about retirement, be sure to plan for the long term.

-Since the program first began paying monthly Social Security benefits in 1940, the average life expectancy for men reaching age 65 has increased nearly 7 years to age 84.3.
-For women reaching age 65, average life expectancy has increased nearly 7 years to age 86.6.
+Since the program first began paying monthly Social Security benefits in 1940, the life expectancy for men reaching age 65 on April 1, 2020, has increased more than 6 years to age 84.
+For women reaching age 65 on April 1, 2020, life expectancy has increased nearly 7 years to age 86.5.

 If you come from a long-lived family, you may need the extra money more in later years, particularly if you may outlive pensions or annuities with limits on how long they are paid.